-Despite talks of a looming recession in 2019, the outlook for capital markets appears more promising.
-Among the companies expected to go public next year are ride-hailing services Uber and Lyft as well as Airbnb, Slack and Pinterest.
+And, despite talks of a looming recession in 2019, the outlook for capital markets appears more promising.
+Among the companies expected to go public next year are ride-hailing services Uber and Lyft as well as Airbnb and Pinterest.

 These names could spark some valuations as high as $100 billion—if all goes well and the stock market cooperates.

 On Monday, Slack announced it has confidentially filed for an initial public offering with the U.S. Securities and Exchange Commission.
 According to Reuters, the business messaging service is hoping for a valuation of more than $10 billion.

 Jai Das, managing director at Sapphire Ventures, said that several things have changed for the better about IPOs in recent years.
 First, most companies are waiting to get “north of $200 million in revenues before going public.”

 “Companies don’t want to dilute more than 10 percent at the IPO.
 So they need an IPO valuation greater than $2 billion to create a large enough float at the IPO for the large mutual funds like Fidelity and T-Rowe to get interested in the IPO,” Das told FOX Business.

 Additionally, he said the main incentive for a lot of these companies to go public in today’s climate is to “gain the ability to sell large deals to large enterprises” and simply to get a market validation.

 “Lastly, if you want to attract talent that can help you scale from $100 million to $150 million in revenues to $800 million [or higher]....you have to be a public company.”

 FOX Business takes a look at some of the high-profile companies that may go public this year.

 FILE PHOTO: The logo of Uber is seen on an iPad, during a news conference to announce Uber resumes ride-hailing service, in Taipei, Taiwan April 13, 2017.
 REUTERS/Tyrone Siu/File Photo (Reuters)